PowerShellCrack/MSDAP/README.md

 Script to automate feeding and downloading Movies and TV shows using various applications and tools via command line

 # Versions:
     Version 1 - Batch
     Version 2 - Powershell

-# GOAL:
-Looking to convert btach script to a more robust powershell script.
+        Looking to convert batch script to a more robust powershell script.

 # FEATURES (configureable)
       - Schedule Run time